autistic-symposium/mev-toolkit/DeFi/day-trading/technical-analysis.md

 * vice versa for a downtrend

-### How to trade with trends

-1. Identify the market trends
-2. ask where are the main areas of trade
-3. where is support and resistance?
-4. any chart pattern?
-5. make your entry based on the daily trade action
-6. is the candlestick telling us that the trade will go in the direction of our trade?
-7. is the trade bullish or bearish based of candlestick patterns?

 ### Moving averages

 * SMA: arithmetic mean of prices over a given time period